 "I don't see what this has to do with anything."

 Hiashi chuckled slightly.
 "At least your arrogance is the same."
-And then the hard set of his face was back, Boring into Sasuke with those ghosty white eyes.
-It all happened in a flash, but that was probably the closest thing to warm Hiashi Hyuga had ever been, Sasuke realized.
-He didn't feel privileged to have witnessed it.
+And then the hard set of his face was back, scorching into Sasuke with those ghosty white eyes.
+It all happened in a flash, but that was probably the closest thing to warm Hiashi Hyuga had ever been.
+Sasuke didn't exactly feel privileged to have witnessed it.
 "You cannot see Hinata."

 "As I said, she's busy training.
 Something you should be doing, if I'm not mistaken.
 You know how close the next exam in the tournament is."